Installation with Docker

 Managing Deployments With Environment Variables

-In addition to the environment variables above, any settings in app.ini
+In addition to the environment variables above, any settings in app.ini can be set

-or overridden with an environment variable of the form: GITEA__SECTION_NAME__KEY_NAME
+or overridden with an environment variable of the form: GITEA__SECTION_NAME__KEY_NAME.

 These settings are applied each time the docker container starts, and won't be passed into Gitea's sub-processes.